bildungsroman/ifandonlyif.io/README.md

 There are two main data models:
 1. User
+    - First name
+    - Last name
+    - email (not shown)
+    - password (not shown)
+    - profile pic URL
+    - short bio (300 chars)
+    - goals (where the user adds their top goals - 300 chars)
+    - foreign key to IFFlists?

 2. IFF Task
+    - 1 get-to-do
+    - unlimited number of to-dos

 The User model includes the user's login information, a profile picture, and all of their active and archived IFF lists.
 Future versions of IFF will add a social media aspect to the user profile, connecting users as friends and letting them see each others' IFF lists and even keep each other accountable by verifying that the to-do tasks were in fact completed (via photo or something like that).